Learn to guide change through

 - 18 semester credit hours, or 27 quarter credit hours, in studio art are required to demonstrate proficiency and disciplined commitment to visual art in 3 or more media

 - A portfolio of original art work: 15 examples in at least three different media demonstrating competence with art materials in both 2D and 3D art.

-- Applicants who meet the admissions standards will be invited for an interview with faculty.
+- Approved applicants will be invited for an interview with faculty.